canonical/ubuntu-core-docs/en/guides/manage-devices/index.md

 }
 ```

-Note that this model assertion does not have a `system-user-authority` key.
+Note that this model assertion does not have a `system-user-authority` field.
 When a model assertion lacks this key, a system-user assertion can only be signed by a key registered to the SSO account specified by the `brand-id` field.
 But, in this case, you do have the key needed to sign the system-user assertion.

 ### Specifying other SSO accounts that can sign the system-user assertion